The 802.11ac WiFi Standard Explained

 Short answer: Yes.

-However, the speed at which the devices operate depends on which WiFi generation they are using.
-If you have a WiFi 5 computer connected to a WiFi 4 router, the computer can only operate at the speeds offered by the router.
+However, the speed at which the devices run depends on which WiFi generation they are using.
+If you have a WiFi 5 computer connected to a WiFi 4 router, the computer can only work at the speeds offered by the router.
 The same thing will happen if you have a WiFi 4 computer connected to a WiFi 5 router.

 To take advantage of everything WiFi 5 offers, all of the connected devices, and the router will need to have the 802.11ac standard built into them.